dm-borisov/headhunter-pipeline/README.md

 They have similar steps besides the `wait_for_companies_dag` sensor.
 The vacancy table is dependent on the company table, so it's necessary to load data into the latter one first.

 There are five steps that consist of multiple tasks grouped by TaskGroups:
 1. Create.
-This step creates temporary tables for transformed data using `S
+This step creates temporary tables for transformed data by using `PostgresOperator`
 2. Extract.
+In this step, a python script wrapped in a Docker container pulls data from the Head-Hunter API and stores it in jsonlines-file.
+Delay between queries is implemented to avoid getting Captcha
 3. Transform.
+Here the data is transformed by python script which is also wrapped in a Docker container and stored in temporary tables from step 1
 4. Load.
+This is a bunch of `PostgresOperator` that insert data from temporary tables into main tables.
+Duplicates in temporary tables and between temporary tables and main tables are checked
 5. Clean.

-The whole process is made of 5 steps represented by TaskGroups:
-1. Create.
-In this step temporary tables for transformed data are created.
-2. Extract.
-In this step the data are extracted from headhunter-api.
-To get around limit of 2000 items per query, I divided one query into three by different experience.
-You can also do it by using different queries or areas.
-The data are stored in jsonlines-file.
-4. Transform.
-In this step the data from jsonlines-file are transformed and stored into temporary tables.
-5. Load.
-In this step the data are inserted in main tables.
-Duplicates inside temporary table (for example, companies can occur multiple times) and between temporary table and main table are checked.
-6. Clean.
-This is the final step where jsonfiles and temporary tables are deleted.
+The last step has `BashOperator` to remove jsonlines-file and two `PostgresOperator` to drop temporary tables